renan-r-santos/pixi-kernel/CONTRIBUTING.md

 ## Testing and code quality

 Pixi Kernel uses pytest to run the tests in the `tests/` directory.
-To run them as well, use:
+To run them, use:

 ```shell
 pixi run test
 ```

-You can also run the tests for a particular Python version:
+You can also run the tests using a particular Python version:

 ```shell
 pixi run -e py38 test-py38